radaladar/GFAndroidTest/README.md

 **Any other way of code submission will be an automatic failure.
 Eg. zip/rar or similar**

-Create a public Git repository for free on [Github](https://github.com) or [Bitbucket](https://bitbucket.org) or [Gitlab](https://gitlab.com) and send the link to andras.kloczl@blackswan.com with subject: "Greenfox Android Test"
+Create a public Git repository for free on [Github](https://github.com) or [Bitbucket](https://bitbucket.org) or [Gitlab](https://gitlab.com) and send the link in email to andras.kloczl@blackswan.com with subject: "Greenfox Android Test: *YOUR NAME*"

 ### Task: